-Our principal commitments consist of our debt obligations and non-cancelable leases for our various office facilities.
+Our principal commitments consist of our debt obligations, non-cancelable leases for our various office facilities and non-cancelable agreements with data and technology service providers.
 In certain cases, the terms of the lease agreements provide for rental payments on a graduated basis.

-The following table summarizes our contractual obligations, including interest, at December 31, 2019:
+The following table summarizes our contractual obligations as of December 31, 2019: